Home > Mac Data Recovery Tips

 Solution 3: Run the FSCK command in Single User Mode

-If Disk Utility stopped repairing Macintosh HD, you can then try out FSCK command in Mac Single User Mode, which is helpful in isolating startup related issues.
+If Disk Utility stopped repairing Macintosh HD, you can then try out the FSCK command in Mac Single User Mode, which helps isolate startup-related issues.

 Step 2: Type in: /sbin/fsck -fy.